arkopaldutt/BayesianHL/README.md

 ### Note
-The code accompanying our [paper](https://arxiv.org/abs/2112.14553) is divided into two repos of [BayesianHL]() and [HAL](https://github.com/arkopaldutt/HAL) as the former has slightly different dependencies to use the methods from [Qinfer](https://github.com/QInfer/python-qinfer).
+The code accompanying our [paper](https://arxiv.org/abs/2112.14553) is divided into two repos of [BayesianHL]() and [HAL](https://github.com/arkopaldutt/HAL) as the former has different dependencies and requires an older Python version to use the methods from [Qinfer](https://github.com/QInfer/python-qinfer).

 ## Citing this repository